jruizcabrejos/jruizcabrejos/content/project/wclR/index.md

 tags:
 - R Library
 - World of Warcraft
-title: wclR
+title: "wclR"
 ---

-Functions to interact with Warcraft Logs API from R.
+Author - Functions to interact with Warcraft Logs API from R.

 <!--more-->